 |Masters Recreational||Friday 7:00pm – 8:00pm||Victoria Road Recreation Centre||$225|

 ミ◕ฺｖ◕ฺ彡 Want a full team experience?
 Learn about our Regional League Program!

 Can we try a lesson?

-RCASC offers several free Try Artistic Swimming sessions in Late August/Early September and over the winter break, where our coaches and volunteers introduce new swimmers to the basics of artistic swimming.
+RCASC offers several free Try Artistic Swimming sessions at various times of the year, where our coaches and volunteers introduce new swimmers to the basics of artistic swimming.
 Just show up at the pool ready to swim.
 Watch our website for upcoming dates.